A diagrammatic presentation and its characterization of non-split compact surfaces in the 3-sphere

-\item[(2)] If a spatial surface diagram $D$ has no bivalent vertices, then an R${\omega}$ move as illustrated in Figure \ref{FIG:spatial_surface_Reidemeister_move} is realized by R2--R3 and R5 moves on $S^2$. \end{enumerate} \end{lemma} \begin{proof} We show (1).
-The left local replacement in Figure \ref{FIG:R2_R3_curl} is realized by R2--R3 moves on $\mathbb R^2$ as depicted in Figure \ref{FIG:proof_R2_R3_curl}.
-The right replacement in Figure \ref{FIG:R2_R3_curl} is also realized by R2--R3 moves in the same manner.
+\begin{proof} We show (1).
+The left local replacement in Fig.~\ref{FIG:R2_R3_curl} is realized by R2--R3 moves on $\mathbb R^2$ as depicted in Fig.~\ref{FIG:proof_R2_R3_curl}.
+The right replacement in Fig.~\ref{FIG:R2_R3_curl} is also realized by R2--R3 moves in the same manner.

 We show (2).
-When the thick part of the arc in Figure \ref{FIG:proof_curl} is passing through the backside of the sphere $S^2$, R2--R3 and R5 moves are applied.
-The right R${\omega}$ move in Figure \ref{FIG:spatial_surface_Reidemeister_move} is also realized by the same moves. \end{proof}
+When the thick part of the arc in Fig.~\ref{FIG:proof_curl} is passing through the backside of the sphere $S^2$, R2--R3 and R5 moves are applied.
+The right R${\omega}$ move in Fig.~\ref{FIG:spatial_surface_Reidemeister_move} is also realized by the same moves. \end{proof}

 For a spatial surface diagram $D$, let us denote by $\overline{D}$ the spatial surface diagram that is obtained from $D$ by forgetting its bivalent vertices: $\overline{D}$ has no bivalent vertices, and the sign of $\overline{D}$ is the empty function.
-We call an edge of $\overline{D}$ an {\it edge of $D$} for a simplicity notation.
-A self-crossing of $D$ is {\it positive} (resp.~{\it negative}) if it is the left (resp.~right) self-crossing of Figure \ref{FIG:positive_negative}: a dashed line may have crossings with other arcs of $D$.
+An {\it edge} of the spatial surface diagram $D$ is a part $P$ of $D$ such that $P$ corresponds with the projection image of an edge or a loop component of the trivalent graph which $\overline{D}$ represents.
+A self-crossing of $D$ is {\it positive} (resp.~{\it negative}) if it is the left (resp.~right) self-crossing of Fig.~\ref{FIG:positive_negative}: a dashed line may have crossings with other arcs of $D$.